datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 # Reserve

 This section is work in progress.
 We've searched expressions such as "self-proven", "self-evidence", "one who knows" or "unbeliever" in CND/MND.
-And one occurence sounded interesting enough to be kept here.
+And one occurrence sounded interesting enough to be kept here.

 ### MND 10